authelia/authelia/docs/content/en/configuration/miscellaneous/privacy-policy.md

 [OpenID Connect 1.0](../identity-providers/openid-connect.md) clients configured with the `implicit` consent mode are unlikely to trigger the display of the Authelia UI if the user is already authenticated.

-We wont be adding checks like this to the `implicit` consent mode when that mode in particular is unlikely to be compliant with those laws, and that mode is not strictly compliant with the OpenID Connect 1.0 specifications.
+We won't be adding checks like this to the `implicit` consent mode when that mode in particular is unlikely to be compliant with those laws, and that mode is not strictly compliant with the OpenID Connect 1.0 specifications.
 It is therefore recommended if `require_user_acceptance` is enabled then administrators should avoid using the `implicit` consent mode or do so at their own risk.